provenance-io/provwasm/MIGRATION.md

 # Migrating Contracts

 This guide provides information to assist in migrating contracts over major releases.

 ___There are also example [contracts](./contracts) that provide concrete examples using the current release.___

+## v2.1.0/v2.2.0 -> 2.3.0

+Cosmwasm is upgraded to 2.0.4 and Provenance to 1.19.0.
+These major upgrades are mostly handled within the library:

+- The encoding for `Any` types has changed.
+This means if your contract has a query that expects a `MarkerAccount` in its response, it will fail as of `Provenance 1.19.0`.
+This is an internal change and only requires bumping the provwasm-std dependency.
+- Follow the common [Cosmwasm migration path](https://github.com/cosmos/cosmos-rust).
+It is likely that your contract will not require many changes. `QueryRequest::Grpc` is not supported (yet)

 ## v1.x.x -> 2.0.0

 This major upgrade changes the message base type from `CosmosMsg::Custom<ProvenanceMsg>` to `CosmosMsg::Stargate`.
 This allows all message types to be generated from the actual proto definitions in Provenance, making it much easier to add and deprecate types.
 It will require updating all `provwasm` messages and queries.
 You will notice a `Deprecated` warning until you replace the older types.

 ---